Our Milling Process

 We process locally sourced felled hardwoods.
 This entails an enormous amount of sawdust, endurance, and attention to the detailed characteristics of each log.

 From the moment the lumber is milled, it is cataloged.
-Then monitored in an outdoor lumber unit until it is ready to become a part of a Terrawood Project.
+Then monitored in an outdoor lumber unit until it is ready to finish the curing and sterilization process in our solar kiln.

 Your Land + Your Log